-Social media wills are gaining traction as a valuable legal document, because they fulfill the same purpose as a traditional will but for your online presence.
+Social media wills are gaining traction as a valuable legal document.
+They fulfill the same purpose as a traditional will, but for your online presence.

 Once you know your social media platforms and their policies on digital legacy, it’s easy to write a social media will.
 You can find many free templates online, and writing one takes just a few minutes.

-DeadSocial has a free, simple template of a social media will that you can use.
-For a more traditional will, DoYourOwnWill offers a great template that takes no longer than 20 minutes to fill out after you complete a short questionnaire.
+DeadSocial has a free, simple template for a social media will that you can use.
+For a more traditional will, DoYourOwnWill offers a great template.
+It takes no longer than 20 minutes to fill out after you complete a short questionnaire.